Kwindati/Automation-analysis-of-dynamic-catalytic-data/README.md

 fluctuations stays visible for QC).

-**3. Rolling average** - for every catalyst, the true pulse period is auto-detected by peak-picking the CH4 signal (median gap between consecutive pulse peaks, robust to a few noisy/split peaks).
+**3. Rolling average** - for every catalyst, the true pulse period is auto-detected by peak-picking the Ar signal (median gap between consecutive pulse peaks, robust to a few noisy/split peaks).
 The **bypass file's period is used to size the rolling window for both the bypass and reaction smoothing** of that catalyst - bypass is the cleaner reference signal (no catalytic reaction / no reaction-driven